December 18, 2020

 I spent the full day yesterday taking pictures of new work and updating my website.
 Check it here: www.samanthapalmeri.com

 I'm a visual person.
 I need to see things in front of my face.
-So getting all these pieces photographed and uploaded and organized seriously feels like a little miracle!
-I even came up with titles for the new work, most of it at least, which is often a daunting task.
+So getting all these pieces photographed and uploaded and organized feels like a little miracle!
+I even came up with titles for the new work, most of it at least, which can sometimes be a daunting task.

 Lean Into It is one of those titles.
-I thought of it for this painting below, because I see it as images literally leaning on and into one another.
-But I didn't want that to be obvious, so I saved the title for a different piece.
+I thought of it for this painting below, because I see it as images literally leaning on and into one another, but I ended up using it for a different piece.

-I had a vague notion of what made me think of the expression to begin with, but when I looked up the meaning, I was so pleasantly surprised and thrilled.
+I had a vague notion of what made me think of the expression to begin with, but when I looked up the meaning, I was so pleasantly surprised.
 It perfectly describes this entire body of work, and my state of mind during this strange time, and I chalk that up to the power of serendipity and the subconscious.

 |Fake It Till You Make It, |